 Facebook’s Organic Reach Change… What’s Really Happening?

 Don’t you overwhelm yourself, let’s be clear here: This news isn’t really new and nothing is really changing.
-Facebook has been changing their algorithm quite frequently for years now and we have already seen changes similar to this before.
+Facebook has changed their algorithm frequently for years now and we have already seen changes similar to this before.

 In November 2017, Facebook announced big changes to Facebook page organic reach reporting.
-Although the algorithm went into effect on Monday, February 12, the change will be slowly rolling out and not as entirely dramatic as we thought meaning there will not be an actual drop in engagement of organic messages.
+Although the algorithm went into effect on Monday, February 12, the change will be slowly rolling out.
+However, there will not be an actual drop in engagement of organic messages.

-The real change is the way organic is recorded and reported to be consistent with how paid reach is reported, which ultimately may be confusing for advertisers and marketers.
-Instead of reporting when an organic post is existing a users news feed, it will only report when the user actually views and engages with the organic post.
+The real change is the way organic is reported, which will be consistent with how paid reach is reported.
+This may be confusing for advertisers and marketers.
+Instead of reporting when an organic post exists within a user’s feed, it will only report when the user actually views and engages with the post.
 Facebook will report engagement for organic messages as long as they are “viewable impressions”, meaning users have to view your posts to be reported as “reach”.

-Because of this change, marketers will see a decline in their organic posts reach, but not necessarily a drop in engagement or users viewing a particular post.
-For example, if you are a brand that regularly gets likes, comments or any kind of engagement from a group of loyal followers, your organic posts will most likely be viewed by those users whether it’d be because they searched up your Facebook page or they scrolled through their news feed and engaged with it.
-Even if someone who follows you doesn’t normally engage with your posts, your organic post will still exist on their news feed, only it won’t be reported if they don’t have some kind of engagement with it.
+Due to this change, marketers will see a decline in their organic posts reach.
+However, they won’t necessarily see a drop in engagement or users viewing a particular post.
+For example, if you are a brand that regularly gets any engagement from loyal followers, your posts will most likely be viewed by those users.
+This is the case because either they searched up your Facebook page or they scrolled through their news feed and engaged with it.
+Even if a follower doesn’t normally engage with your posts, your organic post will still exist on their news feed.
+The only difference is it won’t be reported if they don’t engage with it.

 The change in reach will “decline” in numbers, but not necessarily in reality.
-This change may frighten marketers, but as always, in this field it is important that we are not only able to adapt to new trends, but new algorithms and analytics.
-For the next few months, Facebook will be rolling out new metrics that measures “previous organic reach” and “new organic reach” for an easier transition.
+This change may frighten marketers, but it’s important to be able to adapt to new trends, algorithms, and analytics.
+For now, Facebook will use metrics that measure “previous organic reach” and “new organic reach” for an easier transition.